Naples Florida is well into a culinary renaissance and their food scene has really evolved. Midwestern US fare and Italian once was ...

 Shenandoah Valley, Virginia is an area of astounding natural beauty and amazing history.

-The Shenandoah Valley is nestled between two mountain ranges—Blue Ridge to the east and Allegheny (Appalachian) mountains to the west—and stretches 200 miles from the Potomac River in the north to the James River in the south.
+The Shenandoah Valley nestles snugly between two mountain ranges—Blue Ridge to the east and Allegheny (Appalachian) mountains to the west—and stretches 200 miles from the Potomac River in the north to the James River in the south.

 Only in Shenandoah Valley can you visit Skyline Drive and Blue Ridge Parkway.
 You can also walk for days (or an hour) on the most famous hike in the US (Appalachian Trail), visit several caverns, and explore endless gorgeous small, scenic, country roads.